 For rust stains, we recommend using a 1:1 ratio of CLR and warm water.
 Apply it directly to the rust spot using a scrub brush or soft scrub pad and then rinse with cold clean water.
 Do not let it sit for more than a minute or two on the surface.

 Do not use these cleaners on garage floor coatings

 When cleaning your garage floor coating, do not use citrus cleaners or vinegar.
 These types of cleaners contain acids that can slowly degloss the finish of epoxy and other floor coatings over time.

-Don’t use cleaners with soap in them as well.
-Soap can leave streak marks and a hazy film on the surface that impedes the shine of the finish.
+Don’t use soap as a cleaner unless you follow up with a good clean water rinse.
+This extra step is why we don’t recommend them.
+If not rinsed clean, soap can leave streak marks and a hazy film on the surface that impedes the shine of the finish.
 The soapy film can also make the floor much more slippery when it gets wet.